e-shreve/rulecheck/how_to_create_rules.md

 The order in which rulecheck calls these parsing methods is:
 * visit_file_open
 * visit_xml_unit_start
-* then rulecheck loops over each line for each line from first to last and calls:
+* then rulecheck loops over each line and for each line from first to last it calls:
    * visit_file_line
-   * visit_xml_* methods for any source element starting or ending on the line, in a left to right order.
+   * visit_xml_* methods for any source element starting or ending on the line, in a left to right order. (see note below)
 * visit_xml_unit_end
 * visit_file_close

+Note: rulecheck will call visit_file_line for a given line first and then call the visit_xml_* methods for tags that exist on _that_ line in the SrcML output.
+The line number on which the tag appears is used for this logic and _not_ the position information reported by SrcML.
+This can lead to an unexpected order with block_content tags since they often exist in the XML on lines different than the start or ending positions reported by the tag attribute.
+See https://github.com/srcML/srcML/issues/1707 for some discussion of block_content tags.

 In addition to those parsing related methods, the following methods may be called by rulecheck: